devbeatriz/devbeatriz/README.md

 # I'm Bea

 🌱 Right now, my main focus is Linux. <br>
-I treat GitHub like my personal lab, where I host all my projects and studies.
-It's where I keep everything I'm currently testing and learning.
+My personal lab for projects and studies.
+I use this space to keep what I'm testing and learning.

 ---